Ceres: Roman Goddess of Fertility and the Commoners

 Gaia and Demeter show up in several Greek rites, which were also adopted in older Roman rites.
 When it comes to Ceres, her biggest festival was the Cerialia.
 It was part of a cycle of agrarian festivals that occupied half of the month of April.
 The festivals were dedicated to assuring fertility in nature, both agricultural and animal fertility.

 Quite a cruel punishment, but the fox actually managed to escape and ran through the fields.
 Since the fox was still burning, it would also set all the crops on fire.
-A double destroyment of the crops.
-During festivities of Cerialia, a fox would be burned to punish the species in the same way in which it destroyed the crops.
+During the festivities of Cerialia, a fox would be burned to punish the species in the same way in which it destroyed the crops.

 Ceres and Grain